Bio1M/Bio1M.github.io/notes.md

 title: Notes for Evolutionary processes unit
 ---

 [Notes are available](/materials/processes.handouts.pdf) for [the Evolutionary processes unit](/processes.html).
-It is recommended that you _don't_ print them, but just use them for reference.
+Please print them and bring them to class on Thursday.

 {% comment %}
 {% endcomment %}